SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/02-Data-Transfer-Objects.md

 Otherwise, we replicate the object entity.

-Here is a scheme of a typical database interaction in a web application happens.
+Here is a scheme of a typical database interaction in a web application.

 [image assetsSrc="Spring-Data-AutoMapping-Objects.png" /]

-Another benefit of DTOs is that they convey the information we need.
+Another benefit of DTOs is that they convey the exact information we need.

 For instance, we may need information about a **Person** entity, like their **name and age**, but we also want to obtain their **address** in another table connected with a foreign key.